chrisl8/ArloBot/README.md

 ArloBot Package for ROS
 ===========================

-Update June 1, 2015: I finally merged my dev branch into master.
-Hopefully it all works, but obviously the world is my beta testers, since I'm the only alpha tester.

-I've made a lot of changes to the C code for the Propeller board to try to make it easily work for various configurations without you having to rewrite the C code yourself.
-Still, it may not work out.
-Please let me know how it works.

-I've also tried to enhance the self explore functions.

-My next steps are:
-1. A clean setup script.
-2. A GUI web interface that works across various configurations.
-3. Updated setup instructions.

-Update February 24, 2015: I am still actively developing and using my "ArloBot", so if you have any questions or problems feel free to let me know!
-The two initial goals for this package are:

-1. To allow all of the functions of the TurtleBot from this tutorial: http://wiki.ros.org/Robots/TurtleBot to run on the "Arlo Platform".
-I believe that is possible now.
-If you find anything that doesn't work, open an issue!

-2. I have purchased and am working though "ROS By Example INDIGO".
-All of the exmamples in this book should work on the Arlo Platform.
-As I'm working through the book now, I will update my code if I find anything that doesn't work properly.
-I highly recommend purchasing this book and working through it if you have or wish to build a ROS based robot! http://www.lulu.com/shop/r-patrick-goebel/ros-by-example-indigo-volume-1/ebook/product-22015937.html

-3. Once these two goals are accomplished, the "ArloBot" becomes an open ended mobile development platform where anything is possible.
-I have a lot of ideas and it is just a matter of time and interest as to what specifically I will do.
-I have sevearl irons in the fire.
-This repository, however, will focus on goals 1 & 2 and I will put other more specialized functions into other repositories.

 The goal of this project is to allow a Parallax Arlo Platform robot http://www.parallax.com/product/arlo-robotic-platform-system to run all of the demonstration projects for the Robot Operating System (ROS) based TurtleBot http://wiki.ros.org/Robots/TurtleBot

 Because the Arlo robot is also a circular differential drive robot it behaves similarly to the Turtlebot.
 It just needs a set of C code to run on the Propeller based controller and a proper ROS node to communicate with it.